JBEI/edd/README.md

 * EDD uses [TypeScript][19] for its client-side interface
     * Dependencies are listed in `packages.json` and may be installed with `npm install`
     * Compile changes in `*.ts` to `*.js` by simply running `grunt` from the edd base directory

-## Solr Tests <a name="Solr_Test"/>

-* Tests in this project make use of a `test` core, which will need to be created
-    * Create a new data directory `mkdir -p /usr/local/var/solr/data/test`
-    * Add new line to `solr.xml` using same studies `instanceDir` and new data directory `<core name="tests" instanceDir="./cores/studies" dataDir="/usr/local/var/solr/data/test"/>`

-## Required Python Package Reference <a name="PythonPackages"/>
-This section describes required Python packages for EDD.
-This listing is for reference only, since EDD's requirements.txt should normally be used to install required packages.

-* On JBEI Debian servers, home directories are NFS-mounted, and `pip` can be slow, especially with `scikit-learn` and `scipy`
-    * run `pip install` with `-b /path/to/local/disk` to use a non-NFS directory
-* N.B. probably need to re-install `cryptography` to compile in correct OpenSSL (on OS X)
-* [Arrow][10]
-      * "Arrow is a Python library that offers a sensible, human-friendly approach to creating, manipulating, formatting and converting dates, times, and timestamps."
-      * `pip install arrow`
-* [cryptography][11]
-    * Adds some crypto libraries to help play nice with TLS certificates
-    * Needs additional env flags to ensure using Brew-installed OpenSSL
-    * `env ARCHFLAGS="-arch x86_64" LDFLAGS="-L/usr/local/opt/openssl/lib"
-        CFLAGS="-I/usr/local/opt/openssl/include" pip install cryptography`
-        * May need to include `--upgrade --force-reinstall` flags after `install` in prior command
-* [Django][12]
-    * MVC web framework used to develop EDD.
-    * `pip install Django`
-* [django-allauth][25]
-    * A Django application providing for both local and social logins
-    * `pip install django-allauth`
-* [django-auth-ldap][13]
-    * A Django application providing authentication with an LDAP backend.
-    * `pip install django-auth-ldap`
-* [django-extensions][14]
-    * Adds additional management extensions to the Django management script.
-    * `pip install django-extensions`
-* [django-threadlocals][15]
-    * A Django middleware for storing the current request in a thread.local
-* [requests][16]
-    * "Requests is an Apache2 Licensed HTTP library, written in Python, for human beings."
-    * `pip install requests[security]`
-* [psycopg2][17]
-    * Database driver/adapter for PostgreSQL in Python.
-    * `pip install psycopg2`
-* [python-ldap][18]
-    * Object-oriented client API for accessing LDAP directories.
-    * `pip install python-ldap`

-## Setting up multiple Apache VHOST <a name="Apache_VHOST"/>
-* Clone code into a new directory
-    * Create `server.cfg` and `edd/local_settings.py` based on example files
-* Create a new virtualenv for the virtual host
-    * fast way is copy another virtualenv with `virtualenv-clone /path/to/old /path/to/new`
-    * easiest and/or more repeatable to `pip install -r requirements.txt` in new virtualenv
-        * remember there is a separate requriements.txt for Celery dependencies
-* Clone a new database
-    * depending on code version of 'donor' database and target code version, `./manage.py migrate`
-    * TODO: SYNBIO-1245, should be able to bootstrap from empty database
-* In the VirtualHost directive:
-    * Set the hostname to the correct host
-    * Update the WSGI Process Group
-    * Update the python-path for the WSGI process to reference new directory and virtualenv
-    * Set the logging for error.log and access.log to vhost-specific files
-* TODO: punting on handling multiple solr indexes

 ## Configuring Social Logins <a name="Social"/>